simmi30/lnd1/docs/psbt.md

 change output for the rest.
 Everything is there but the signatures/witness data, which is exactly what we need.

 ### 2b.
-Use `lnd` to create a funding transaction
+Use `broln` to create a funding transaction

-Starting with version `v0.12.0`, `lnd` can also create PSBTs.
-This assumes a scenario where one instance of `lnd` only has public keys (watch only mode) and a secondary, hardened and firewalled `lnd` instance has the corresponding private keys.
+Starting with version `v0.12.0`, `broln` can also create PSBTs.
+This assumes a scenario where one instance of `broln` only has public keys (watch only mode) and a secondary, hardened and firewalled `broln` instance has the corresponding private keys.
 On the watching only mode, the following command can be used to create the funding PSBT: